 Some of these benefits might include:

-These rewards will largely differ depending on the type of organisation but will be relevant for any employer to consider when thinking about their reputation and branding strategy.
+These rewards will largely differ depending on the type of organisation.
+However, they will be relevant for any employer to consider when thinking about their reputation and branding strategy.

 What does strong employer branding look like?

 One of the most important aspects of employer branding is engagement and communication with both past, present and future employees.
 For example, a strong employer branding strategy might include keeping a company’s audience updated about interesting industry insights via a weekly newspaper or through the company’s social media pages.

 Where relevant, organisations should always be posting online content that reflects the company’s ethos, values and culture.
 An outsider looking in should be able to get a good sense of what it is like to work somewhere based on what they are posting online.
 Also, when applying for a new job, social media channels are often an individual’s first interaction with a brand so it is important that these online portals accurately, and positively, reflect what a company stands for.

 Furthermore, employers should always encourage applications whether there are open job roles or not.
 This will mean that a company will continue to receive interesting profiles and connect with candidates for openings in the future.
 Many potential employees would be more than happy to have a short phone call and be listened to by a future employer – as you never know what something could lead to!

 A good reputation, when it comes to employer branding, will also include candidates that are unsuccessful with their job applications.
 Most people will be able to respect an employer more, even if the answer is no, if they follow up with a short email explaining their decision as well as providing feedback on how they could improve their application for the future.